GhostDog042/VexCode/README.md

 ## INVENTORY

 * Clawbot Remote Print V5
   *  Prints drive motor speeds to the brain screen, along with the drive mode (TONKDRIVE or FULLSEND).
+The drive mode also prints to the remote.
 * Clawbot Remote Basic V5
   *  Allows for remote driving.
 No muss, no fuss.
+  	*  Added the functionality of printing the drivemode from Remote Print.
 *  V5 Claw For
 	*  Draws a hex-eight
 *  V5 Claw Motor-Sensor